Maya Angelou: From Prostitute to Poetaster to Professor

 Angelou was also not shy about weighing in on politics: she was a "strong supporter of Cuba's Fidel Castro."
 Joining such luminaries as Louis Farrakhan and the Nation of Islam and the activists seeking release from prison the cop-killer Mumia Abu-Jamal, she supported many left-wing causes in the name of civil rights.

-The late Maya Angelou was a poetaster, who dabbled in the writing of essays, songs, and plays.
-She also touched on the professions of editor, dancer, director, actor, (she was nominated for an Emmy for her performance in Alex Haley's Roots), and professor, as she made her way from prostitute to world-wide, beloved star.
+The late Maya Angelou was a poetaster, who dabbled in the writing doggerel some think of as "poetry."
+She also scribbled sappy essays, songs, and plays.
+The phony "doctor" touched on the professions of editor, dancer, director, actor, (she was nominated for an Emmy for her performance in Alex Haley's Roots), and professor, as she made her way from prostitute to world-wide, beloved star.

 The Phony Professor